 In some cases a biopsy may be needed in order to diagnose the exact cause of symptoms.
 Because the symptoms of dandruff may be similar to other skin conditions, such as eczema and head lice, a misdiagnosis is possible.
 For more details about diseases and disorders that can mimic dandruff, refer to misdiagnosis of dandruff.

 There is no cure for dandruff, but treatment can control symptoms.
 Treatment of dandruff includes medicated shampoos that are available over-the-counter.
 In severe cases prescription medication may be needed.
 For more information on treatment, refer to treatment of dandruff....more »

 Many people are able to diagnose themselves with dandruff by its typical symptoms that include itching and flaking of the scalp.
 People who have diagnosed themselves with dandruff and whose symptoms have not improved with over-the-counter dandruff shampoos should seek medical care.
-A medical diagnosis of dandruff begins with taking a thorough health ...more misdiagnosis »
+A medical diagnosis of dandruff begins with taking a thorough health history, including symptoms, and ...more misdiagnosis »

 The following medical conditions are some of the possible